Kolten Wong Player Props: Mariners vs. Twins

 Kolten Wong At The Plate

-- He has hit a home run in one of 55 games, and in 0.5% of his plate appearances.

-- Wong has an RBI in 11 of 55 games this year, with multiple RBI in three of them.
+- In 11 games this season (19.6%), Wong has picked up an RBI, and in three of those games (5.4%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.